Scandinavian Tour: The Vikings of Denmark, Norway & Sweden

 Day 5: Our all day trip takes us into Germany and to the newly renovated Wikinger Haithabu Viking Museum.
 Located near Hedeby, formerly a medieval Viking trading center and port, the museum presents an engaging collection of artifacts discovered during more than 100 years of excavations in the area.
 Jewelry crafted from gold, silver and bronze, richly decorated weapons, household items and clothing, coins from as far away as today’s Middle East, and a ship that was unearthed from Hedeby’s harbor are all on view.
 Originally encircled by a still visible rampart, the Viking town has been partly reconstructed based upon archaeological research, and we will step back in time as we stroll through the thatched-roofed buildings.
 Hedeby is on the UNESCO World Heritage Tentative list.
 Return to Odense in the late afternoon.
 (B/L)

 Day 8: Our morning will be spent in Tanum, a UNESCO World Heritage Site.
 Over 40,000 rock carvings on almost 600 panels reveal the social life and religious beliefs of the people who lived here during the Bronze Age more than three thousand years ago.
 We will be joined by an archaeologist for a private tour of this huge area that stretches for more than ten miles and includes the paintings at Aspeberget, dominated by imagery of bulls, and Vitlycke where almost 500 images cover a huge section.
-Drive to Oslo and overnight for two nights.
+Drive to Oslo and overnight for two nights in the Folketeateret, a design hotel in central Oslo.
 Dinner is on our own.
 (B/L)

 Day 9: We spend today visiting Oslo’s outstanding Norwegian Museum of Cultural History (Norsk Folkemuseum), where 160 historic buildings stand in the open-air.
 One of the most important attractions is the 13th-century Gol Stave Church, a medieval sanctuary constructed of upright planks, or staves.
 During the Middle Ages, when immense cathedrals were created in stone in other countries in Europe, the people of Norway built their churches of wood.
 They feature both Christian designs and what are most likely pre-Christian Viking motifs such as intertwined dragon themes.
 Indoor exhibits feature Norwegian folk costumes and folk art, along with displays of Sami culture.
 A part of the Norsk Folkemuseum, the Viking Ship Museum houses the world’s two best-preserved 9th-century wooden Viking ships.
 The museum is most famous for the intact Oseberg ship, excavated in 1904.
 Found in the grave were the remains of two females.
 They were interred with 13 horses, two oxen, four dogs, four elaborately decorated sleighs, and a splendidly carved four-wheel wooden cart.
 These rich grave goods suggest these were high-status women.
 (B/L/D)

 Day 10: Fly from Oslo to Stockholm.
 Our afternoon includes two of Stockholm’s excellent museums.
 The Nordic Museum is dedicated to the cultural history and ethnography of Sweden from 1520 to modern times.
 And the Ethnographic Museum houses cultural artifacts from around the world.
-Overnight in Stockholm for three nights.
+Overnight for three nights in the Hotel Elite Adlon, located in a stylish 19th-century building in the heart of Stockholm.
 (B/L)

 Day 11: Begin today in Drottningholm Palace, a UNESCO World Heritage Site, the most well-preserved 17th-century royal castle in Sweden.
 It is made up of magnificent salons, imposing gardens, a wooden Chinese Pavilion, and the best preserved 18th-century theater in Europe and the only one in the world that still uses the original stage machinery.
 The southern wing is the permanent residence of Sweden’s royal family.
 In the afternoon, we move on to the Storkyrkan Cathedral, or The Great Church, built in 1279 and the oldest building still in use in Stockholm.
 It is an important example of Swedish Brick Gothic and the residence of the bishop of Stockholm.
 This is where royal coronations, weddings and burials take place.
 The highlight inside is the 11 ft. tall sculpture of St. George and the Dragon that commemorates the victory of the Swedish army over the Danes at the battle of Brunkeberg in 1471.
 In 2017, a new museum is opening in Stockholm, the Life of Vikings, or Vikingaliv.
 We will be one of the first groups of people to visit it.
 (B/L/D)